Fordingbridge: Geography

-The villages of Sandleheath, Damerham, Rockbourne, Whitsbury, Breamore, Woodgreen, Godshill and Hyde all sit within the 5 miles of Fordingbridge and are all within the county of Hampshire.
-Alderholt is southwest of Fordingbridge and is part of Dorset.
+The villages of Sandleheath, Damerham, Rockbourne, Whitsbury, Breamore, Woodgreen, Godshill, Hyde and Frogham all sit within a 5 mile radius of Fordingbridge and are all within the county of Hampshire.
+Alderholt is 2 miles southwest of Fordingbridge and is part of Dorset.

 Fordingbridge is north of Ringwood and Bournemouth, south of Downton and Salisbury which are all linked by the A338 road.